CalebHarada/DCT-photometry/README.md

 ## [`LMI_Photometry.py`](LMI_Photometry.py)

 This module contains three functions that produce useful photometry from raw `.FITS` images from LMI at DCT.
-To use, simply import the functions and follow this [example](LMI_Photometry_EXAMPLE.py).
+To use, simply follow this [example](LMI_Photometry_EXAMPLE.py).

 ### Data_Reduction